web-servers/tomcat-embedded-quickstarts/tomcat-vault-example/README.md

 # Introduction

-This project utilizes Apache Tomcat 8.5.23 with tomcat-vault 1.1.3.Final (actually 1.1.4.Final once it's released).
+This project utilizes Apache Tomcat 9.0.6 with tomcat-vault 1.1.7.Final.

-**Note:** As the versions above don't exist, this quickstart doesn't work at the moment.
-Once the versions above are released, then it'll work (I tested with dev distributions).

 # Prerequisites